MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-work-classification.md

 Routing rules are written as rulesets that consist of rule items.

-To create a manual work classification ruleset, do the following:
+To create a manual work classification ruleset, do the following steps:

 1. In Omnichannel admin center or Customer Service Hub, select a workstream, and in the **Routing rules** area, for the **Work classification (optional)** option, select **Create Ruleset**.
 2. On the **Work classification** page, select **Create new**, and in the **Create work classification ruleset** dialog, select **Rule Type** as **Manual**, and enter a name and description.